Grotesque (The X-Files): Plot

 At George Washington University, a group of artists sketch a nude male model.
 However, one of the artists, John Mostow (Levani Outchaneichvili), draws a demonic creature in the model's place.
 While using a utility knife to sharpen his pencil, he cuts his hand and smears his blood on the drawing.
 When the model reaches his car after the session, he is attacked and killed by an obscured assailant.
-The following morning, Mostow is arrested in his apartment by an FBI task force led by Agent Bill Patterson (Kurtwood Smith), who finds the utility knife used in the murder covered in blood.
+The following morning, Mostow is arrested in his apartment by an FBI task force led by Special Agent Bill Patterson (Kurtwood Smith), who finds the utility knife used in the murder covered in blood.

 Mostow, an immigrant from Uzbekistan with a history of involuntary commitment, is charged with killing seven men by mutilating their faces.
-Agents Fox Mulder (David Duchovny) and Dana Scully (Gillian Anderson) become involved in the investigation when Mostow insists that he was possessed during the killings; his claims are given credence when another murder occurs after his arrest.
+Special Agents Fox Mulder (David Duchovny) and Dana Scully (Gillian Anderson) become involved in the investigation when Mostow insists that he was possessed during the killings; his claims are given credence when another murder occurs after his arrest.
 Mostow draws a gargoyle and claims it made him kill.
 The agents meet with Patterson, who has spent three years working the case.
 Mulder knows Patterson from his time in the Investigative Support Unit at Quantico.
 Their relationship is tense, and Patterson is skeptical of Mulder's theories.
 Mulder and Scully go to Mostow's studio and discover a hidden room full of gargoyle sculptures, finding corpses within them.

 A glassblower is attacked and hospitalized.
-Nemhauser (Greg Thirloway), another agent on the case, tells Scully that Patterson was responsible for getting Mulder assigned to the investigation and may admire him after all.
-Patterson finds Mulder in the library studying gargoyles, expressing disappointment in him.
+Special Agent Nemhauser (Greg Thirloway), Patterson's partner, tells Scully that Patterson was responsible for getting Mulder assigned to the investigation and may admire him after all.
+Patterson finds Mulder in the library studying gargoyles and expresses disappointment in him.
 Scully goes to Mulder's apartment and finds it covered with gargoyle drawings.
 Mulder, having sculpted a gargoyle himself in Mostow's studio before falling asleep, awakens to find a figure with a gargoyle-like face standing over him; he gives chase but is attacked, his face slashed with a utility knife.
 Mulder refuses to explain to Scully why he was in the studio.
-Scully confronts Patterson, who tells her not to try and stop Mulder from doing what he's doing, because she won't be able to.
-Mulder again goes to see Mostow again, who refuses to divulge how to find the creature that attacked him.
+Scully confronts Patterson, who tells her not to try and stop Mulder from doing what he's doing.
+Mulder again goes to see Mostow, who refuses to divulge how to find the creature that attacked him.